The kiss that shook Spanish & global football

 Vilda's position is also under threat, with the RFEF exploring whether it can sack the team manager.
 He was spotted applauding Rubiales at the RFEF's extraordinary general assembly last Friday - when Rubiales repeatedly insisted he would not resign - though he has since criticised his behaviour.

-Spain's acting labour minister Yolanda Diaz said on Monday that male chauvinism was "systemic" in the country and had been shown in its worst form in the incident involving Rubiales.
+Spain's acting labour minister Yolanda Diaz said on Monday that male chauvinism was "systemic" in the country's sports institutions and had been shown in its worst form in the incident involving Rubiales.

 Balague said he was "optimistic" this could be the long-needed catalyst for change in Spanish football, and indeed in society, adding: "It has been a social and political tsunami that everybody could benefit from in the medium and long term."